WHAT’S IN THIS REVIEW?

 Next, I decided to test their U.S. server speeds, so I connected to a virtual location in Charlotte (as it was recommended) and started the test up again:

-As you can see, any loss in speed was negligible, and it’s the fastest of the VPNs I’ve tested over the years.
+As you can see, any loss in speed was negligible, and it’s one of the fastest VPNs I’ve tested over the years.
 There was a massive difference in terms of ping, although that’s to be expected considering that I was connecting to a server found halfway around the world.
 It’s rare to see download speeds pass the 100 Mbps mark during testing, so they deserve kudos for being as fast as advertised.

 Finally, I switched over to a UK server, based in London.
 It should be fairly close to me, so I was expecting similar results when it came to overall speeds, along with lower ping.
 The speed test for the UK is as follows: